-We are going to use below shown Data Set to explain the same.
-Please refer Embedded Data Source, and Dataset articles to understand the steps involved in creating Embedded Data Source, and Dataset that we used for this report.
+We will use the below-shown DataSet to explain the SSRS lookup function.
+Please refer to the Embedded Data Source and Dataset articles to understand the steps involved in creating the Embedded Data Source and Dataset we used for this SSRS report.

 SSRS Lookup Example

 To demonstrate the SSRS Lookup, we will use the previously designed report.